-- 1. An honorary degree or honorary fellowship is one of Bangor University's most significant accolades and provides a lifelong link between the individual and Bangor University.
+- An honorary degree or honorary fellowship is one of Bangor University's most significant accolades and provides a lifelong link between the individual and Bangor University.
 Awarding honorary degrees and fellowships also supports the process of extending the University's network of prestigious contacts and supporters.
-The University particularly welcomes proposals that reflect the cultural diversity and international character of the University and which promote its commitment to equality and diversity. - 2.
-The Council has delegated the procedure for nominating individuals for honorary degrees and fellowships to the Nominations & Governance Committee who, having followed the procedure below, will recommend to the Council those individuals whom they believe should receive the awards. - 3.
+The University particularly welcomes proposals that reflect the cultural diversity and international character of the University, and which promote its commitment to equality and diversity. - 2.
+The Council has delegated the procedure for nominating individuals for honorary degrees and fellowships to the Honorary Degrees and Fellowships Committee who, having followed the procedure below, will recommend the nominations and request that the Council approve those individuals whom they believe should receive the awards. - 3.
 Degrees which may be conferred - 3.1 The honorary degrees which may be conferred by Bangor University are:

-Doctor of Divinity (DD); Doctor of Laws (LLD); Doctor of Medicine (MD); Doctor of Dental Surgery (DDS); Doctor of Letters (DLitt); Doctor of Science (DSc); Doctor of Music (DMus); Doctor of Science in Social Science (DSc (Social Science)); Master of Arts (MA); Master of Science (MSc); Bachelor of Arts (BA); Bachelor of Science (BSc); and Doctor of Education (DEd)
+'''

+Doctor of Divinity (DD);

+Doctor of Laws (LLD);

+Doctor of Medicine (MD);

+Doctor of Dental Surgery (DDS);

+Doctor of Letters (DLitt);

+Doctor of Science (DSc);

+Doctor of Music (DMus);

+Doctor of Science in Social Science (DSc (Social Science));

+Doctor of Education (DEd)

+Doctor of Business Administration (DBA)

+'''

 - 3.2 The University may choose to confer an Honorary Fellowship.
 The title recognises outstanding distinction in an academic field and/or a particular and consistent contribution over a period of time to the life of the University, locally, nationally or internationally.
 Honorary Fellowships would normally be conferred on individuals who have made contributions of direct relevance and / or benefit to the University. - 4.
-Criteria for the award of Honorary Degrees or Honorary Fellowships - 4.1 The following will represent the criteria to be considered for the award of an honorary degree or fellowship: - a) Genuine achievement and distinction in an activity consonant with the mission, values and strategy of the University, including: scholarship, the advancement of learning, welfare diversity and social responsibility, creativity and innovation, enterprise, public service; or significant demonstration of personal qualities that exemplify the University's values, including: integrity, pursuit of excellence, resilience and courage.
+Criteria for the award of Honorary Degrees or Honorary Fellowships - 4.1 The following will represent the criteria to be considered for the award of an honorary degree: - a) Genuine achievement and distinction in an activity consistent with the mission, values and strategy of the University, including scholarship, the advancement of learning, welfare diversity and social responsibility, creativity and innovation, enterprise, public service; or significant demonstration of personal qualities that exemplify the University's values, including integrity, pursuit of excellence, resilience and courage.

 - b) Being of sufficient standing professionally and personally to be an exemplar and of interest to undergraduate and postgraduate students attending the graduation ceremony, and to their families. - c) An existing or possible future association between the individual and the University. - 4.2 Inclusivity and diversity are important strands of the Bangor University strategy.

-Nominations on behalf of women and other frequently under-represented groups, that enhance the overall diversity of the University's honorary graduates, are therefore particularly welcome. - 4.3 Honorary degrees will not be awarded to individuals in current employment at Bangor University.
-Former employees of the University might occasionally be honoured for exceptional service to the University and former academic staff that retain an honorary connection to the University (e.g. Emeritus Professors) might exceptionally be considered, where their particular achievement has impacted uniquely beyond the usual scope. - 4.4 The following accomplishments are regarded as not in themselves sufficient reason for consideration: - a) currently holding elected public office; - b) acts of philanthropy, including towards Bangor University; - c) receiving popular acclaim
+Nominations on behalf of women and other frequently under-represented groups, that enhance the overall diversity of the University's honorary graduates, are therefore particularly welcome. - 4.3 The University has agreed, with very few exceptions, that it would be inappropriate to confer honorary degrees on: - a) Individuals in current employment at Bangor University.
+Former employees of the University might occasionally be honoured for exceptional service to the University and former academic staff that retain an honorary connection to the University (e.g. Emeritus Professors) might exceptionally be considered, where their particular achievement has impacted uniquely beyond the usual scope. - b) Serving politicians, and those employed by their offices. - 4.4 The following accomplishments are regarded as not in themselves sufficient reason for consideration: - a) currently holding elected public office; - b) acts of philanthropy, including towards Bangor University; - c) receiving popular acclaim